Aleexc12/EDA-Football-Analysis/README.txt

-# EDA PROJECT - FOOTBALL DATA ANALYSIS AND SAKILA DATABASE
+# EDA PROJECT - FOOTBALL DATA ANALYSIS

 This project provides the infrastructure for analyzing football data, including preprocessing, automated loading into a MariaDB database, and exploratory data analysis using Jupyter Notebook.
 The Sakila database is also included for additional experimentation.